Bealby/lisa-fairfield/README.md

 ![Deployment](/assets/readme/deployment-2.png/)

-**5. From selecting master branch the repository will be refreshed and published.**
+5. From selecting master branch the repository will be refreshed and published.

-**6. Published website will be found highlighted in green under Github Pages as below:**
+6. Published website will be found highlighted in green under Github Pages as below:

 ![Deployment](/assets/readme/deployment-3.png/)